rnpbr/opennetworking-docs/docs/en/Laboratórios/Roteamento-OSPF/index.md

 There are two ways to access the devices on the network:

-- **Access to routers via SSH**: Use an SSH client to connect to the routers using the IP address of each device or the name assigned by Containerlab, along with the provided login credentials.
+- **Access via SSH to routers**: Use an SSH client to connect to the routers using the IP address of each device or the name assigned by Containerlab, along with the login credentials provided.
 The management IP address of each router is displayed after the lab is executed by Containerlab.

     Example: